Emergence of Distortions in High-Dimensional Guided Diffusion Models: Conclusions

 \section{Conclusions}

 We studied classifier-free guidance (CFG) through the lens of generative distortion, defined as the deviation between the CFG sampling distribution and the true conditional distribution.
-Combining experiments on real diffusion models with exact and approximate analyses of the dynamics, we showed that in high dimensions vanilla CFG generically expands conditional means while contracting variances, leading to systematic loss of diversity.
-For Gaussian distributions, we showed that distortion is always present, as long as the definition of classes is continuous.
-For mixtures of Gaussians, we identified a sharp regime distinction: distortion persists when the number of modes is exponential in dimension, but vanishes for sub-exponential mode counts, generalizing previous results \cite{biroli_meta} and ruling out asymptotic alignment of CFG with conditional diffusion in multi-modal settings.
-These results suggest that distortion arises whenever classes are not sufficiently separated.
-Finally, we showed that standard CFG schedules with positive guidance cannot prevent variance shrinkage, and we proposed, based on our theory, a simple schedule incorporating a negative-guidance window that can simultaneously preserve class separability and enhance diversity.
-This prescription remains to be validated on learned score functions.
-Addressing more generic target distributions and providing an asymptotically exact mean field theory for the CFG dynamics are possible future directions for this line of research.
+In the context of high-dimensional multi-modal data, we identified a sharp regime distinction: distortion persists when the number of modes is exponential in dimension, but vanishes for sub-exponential mode counts, generalizing previous results \cite{biroli_meta} and ruling out asymptotic alignment of CFG with conditional diffusion in multi-modal settings.
+As a limit of the multi-modal setting, we evaluated Gaussian data conditioned on continuous classes, and showed that distortions cannot vanish, independently of the data dimension.
+Summing up all previous results, we suggest that distortions are not a dimensional effect, but instead arise whenever classes are not sufficiently separated.
+We eventually showed that standard CFG schedules using a positive guidance level cannot prevent variance shrinkage, and we proposed a principled schedule incorporating a negative-guidance window that can simultaneously preserve class separability and enhance diversity.
+We derived a phase diagram of the distortions and tested our schedule on real data, validating the theoretical predictions.